 In line with the National Curriculum for MFL, pupils at Redhill Primary Academy are taught to:

 These objectives are covered through a weekly French lesson, taught by the class teacher.

 We measure the impact of our curriculum through the following methods:

-The MFL subject leader will continually monitor the impact MFL teaching is having on the children's learning, through work scrutinies, to ensure the progress of knowledge and skills is being taught.
+We also use retrieval strategies, knowledge organisers, and self and peer assessment as assessment for learning strategies in order to measure the impact of our carefully spaced curriculum offer.
+Through our assessments and monitoring, we can see the impact of children knowing and remembering more.The MFL subject leader will continually monitor the impact MFL teaching is having on the children's learning, through work scrutinies, to ensure the progress of knowledge and skills is being taught.
 They will also ensure the knowledge taught is retained by the children and continually revisited and that the learners are able to apply the skills they have been taught to a variety of different settings, showing independence with their learning.
 Impact will also be measured through key questioning skills built into lessons, learning objectives and success criteria and summative assessments aimed at targeting next steps in learning.